• Skip to primary navigation

 Statistically speaking, Teide is probably the place on the island where the weather is most often good!
 It is very common for clouds to stop at an altitude of 2000m, which means that in the national park we are above it.
 In short, never forget to take sunscreen and a cap/hat if you go up during the day because the sun is strong!

 Another important point to mention is the temperatures!
-The summit of Teide and its 3718m is high, even very high!
-In Tenerife it is over 20°C at the seaside and this almost all year round, so it would be easy to “forget” that gaining 3700m of altitude REALLY changes the situation in terms of climate.
-(I see you smiling, but I swear to you that we met some people who were going up in cable cars in shorties/tags with a small sweater and who once up were absolutely freezing). 😉
+The summit of Teide is at 3718m.
+It’s high, even very high!
+In Tenerife the temperature is over 20°C at sea level almost all year round, so it would be easy to “forget” that gaining 3700m of altitude REALLY changes the situation in terms of climate.
+(I see you smiling, but I swear to you that we met some people who were going up in cable cars with shorts/tongs with a small sweater and who once up were absolutely freezing). 😉

 During the day, the temperatures at the top vary according to the sunshine and the wind (which can blow hard).
 In winter it is generally between -1° and 5° during the day and in summer the range would be between 8° and 12° for days of bright sunshine and no wind.

-The above temperatures are those observed during the day, so if you go up at night know that you can do up to -8° in winter and close to zero in summer!
+The above temperatures are those observed during the day, so if you go up at night know that it can go down to -8° in winter and close to zero in summer!

 You will have understood it, to climb the Teide you must be well equipped because it can be very cold, especially if there is wind.
 So here is the list of things I suggest you take with you:

-• a headlamp if you go up at night
+- a headlamp if you hike up at night

-• a cap to protect you from the sun that hits very hard
+- a cap to protect you from the sun

 Difficulties: mountain sickness and altitude difference

-Finally, I would just like to advise you not to minimize the difficulty of this hike (especially if you are climbing all at once from the car park).
-Certainly there is absolutely no technical difficulty because the path is very well marked out but a climb of 1350m is not insignificant for everyone.
+Finally, I would just like to recommend you not to minimize the difficulty of this hike (especially if you are hiking up all at once from the car park).
+Certainly there is no real technical difficulty because the path is very well indicated, but a climb of 1350m is not easy for everyone.
 It’s still a hell of a climb and you have to be ready to sweat.

 Camper Van